Heterogeneous and homogeneous networks

 Freeze nodes positions when computing temporal maps

-When computing successive maps, nodes position are recomputed at each time step by default.
+When computing successive maps, nodes positions are recomputed at each time step by default.
 Select this option if you prefer to freeze their position starting from the ones computed during the first time period.

 Hide isolated nodes